pforret/jekyll.forret.com/_posts/2005/2005-10-26-contextual-advertising-without-javascript.md

       * WHO: who is the end-user: default language of the browser, IP-address (which can be resolved to a country + city location), maybe the time of day
           * WHAT: what keywords do advertisers want to pay for</ul> This is called _**contextual advertising**_: it is tailored for the page and the viewer.
-            Currently Google Adsense uses JavaScript, because it&#8217;s the best way to insert full-featured HTML into someone else&#8217;s web page.
+            Currently Google Adsense uses JavaScript, because it's the best way to insert full-featured HTML into someone else's web page.

             **Adsense without JS**
-            Imagine we don&#8217;t need the whistles and bells of HTML, and just work with an image.
+            Imagine we don't need the whistles and bells of HTML, and just work with an image.
 Could we do contextual (i.e. tailored) advertising?
 Well, I think we can.
 Let me present &#8220;PicSense&#8221;:

               1. a publisher puts the following code into his HTML page:
                 `<a href="http://picsense.example.com/fwd/(client ID)/" > <img border="0" src="http://picsense.example.com/img/(client ID)/(format)"> </a>`
                 (from those who are not familiar with HTML, this creates a clickable image)
               2. when this HTML page is visited in a browser, the image `http://picsense.example.com/img/(client ID)/(format)` is requested from the example.com service.
             The server also receives in the request: the URL where the image is showing in (i.e. &#8220;WHERE&#8221;), and the details on the browser and network location (i.e. &#8220;WHO&#8221;).
-The server then selects one of the offers it has from advertisers (&#8220;WHAT&#8221;), and sends back a &#8216;302 redirect&#8217; to `http://picsense.example.com/adv/(advertiser ID)/(campaign)/(format)` (which means: go fetch the image from this other, new location).
+The server then selects one of the offers it has from advertisers (&#8220;WHAT&#8221;), and sends back a &#8216;302 redirect' to `http://picsense.example.com/adv/(advertiser ID)/(campaign)/(format)` (which means: go fetch the image from this other, new location).
             So this is as much contextual as current Adsense advertising!

               3. the visitor sees an image appearing with an ad from advertiser X (maybe a colorful image, or just some lines of text rendered as a GIF file).
 If the offer interests him, he clicks on the image.